eyqs/eyqs.github.io/blog/2002-ubcs-cpen.md

 ### CPEN 312: Digital Systems and Microcomputers
-#### Jesus Calviño-Fraga, 2017W2, 100% (highest in section)
+#### Jesus Calviño-Fraga, 2017W2, 100% (highest in year)

-"Data representation in digital computers; boolean algebra; the design and optimization and implementation of combinatorial and sequential circuits; modern digital circuit technologies; memory and programmable logic devices; organization and operation of microcomputers; data/address bus organization; input-output interfacing."
+> Data representation in digital computers; boolean algebra; the design and optimization and implementation of combinatorial and sequential circuits; modern digital circuit technologies; memory and programmable logic devices; organization and operation of microcomputers; data/address bus organization; input-output interfacing.

 CPEN 312 is a mandatory third-year course for engineering physics and mechatronics students, and a mandatory second-year course for integrated engineering students, about equivalent to CPSC 121 and CPEN 211, but without the grueling weekly 20-hour labs.
 Nobody else has any reason to take it.
 The grade distributions are forbiddenly bimodal, with peaks at 45% and 75%, for the same reasons as APSC 160: half the class (especially those not in mechatronics) have absolutely no interest in the course, and there's some convoluted policy where if you fail (&lt;40%) the final or the midterm or the labs, then you fail the course.